TrueBlocks/trueblocks-core/src/dev_tools/makeClass/README_ADD_FIELD.md

 ---

-The next time you run the code, the version stored in any existing files will be less than the new version and the `readBackLevel` code will process the read.
+The next time TrueBlocks runs, the version stored in any existing files will be less than the new version and the `readBackLevel` code will process the read.

 Notice that we do not the write the upgraded data to disc.
 We let the calling code decide if it wants to re-write.

-Also notice that the function `SerializeC` (which writes the data) always writes the latest version of the class, so we get automatic updating in that way.
+Also notice that the function `SerializeC` (which writes the data) always writes the latest version of the class, so we get automatic updating simply by re-writing.

 ## One Final Note

-99.9% chance this won't work...don't worry. `git checkout ..` is a saviour of all past ills.
+There's a huge chance this won't work...don't worry. `git checkout ..` erases all problems and any corrupted data in the cache can be removed and re-created.

-Cheerio.
+Have fun.